MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/configuring-lync-dialog-listener.md

 # Configuring Lync Dialog Listener

 **Applies to:** Lync 2013 | Lync Server 2013

+> [!NOTE]
-**Note**: The steps presented in this section are optional unless you want to modify the default configurations.
+> The steps presented in this section are optional unless you want to modify the default configurations.

 The configuration settings affect how the listener service behaves and these options are specified in the LyncDialogListener.exe.config file.